 Tucked into the busy Bilderdijkstraat, Cafe Binnenvisser is a good spot for a drink after work – especially if you’re a wine drinker (they have hundreds of bottles on offer), but with the cosiness of a beer café.
 The bar snacks are decent too: we tried the olives, which were good quality; cheese from Kef (you can’t go far wrong there); and carrot and potato fritters that were light, crispy and came with a fresh yoghurt-based dipping sauce.
 Don’t, however, bother staying for dinner.
 We tried two of the four main courses – both pasta based and both disappointing.
 Linguine con vongole were punctuated by a few rocket leaves and specks of chilli, but not a lot else.
 Even a lemon juice and olive oil dressing would’ve helped.
 The pappardelle with walnut, aubergine and pecorino was just as bad: ribbons of dry aubergine were cloying when mixed with the equally dry nuts.
 Both dishes were reminiscent of student pasta that was crying out for sauce – or at least more oil – to counteract the dryness.
 But with that being said, Cafe Binnenvisser still offers a cosy atmosphere for a glass of wine with some nibbles after work.

 Aperitivo o’clock, borreltijd, tapas time or happy hour – whatever you call it, what’s your favourite wine bar in Amsterdam for an early-evening drink and a snack?
 Let me know in the comments!

-This post was first published on 14 August 2017, but was updated on 18 December 2017 to reflect new restaurant openings.
+This post was first published on 14 August 2017, but has been updated several times since to reflect new restaurant openings.